Yjastros: The American Flamenco Repertory Company

 Yjastros was founded in 1999 under the direction of acclaimed artist Joaquin Encinias.
 Yjastros is the only true flamenco repertory company in the United States and a living archive of Flamenco.
 The company is composed of seasoned performers executing choreographies composed by Mr. Encinias and today’s most influential Flamenco artists from around the world.
 The highly refined performances combine innovative dances with live musical and vocal accompaniment that leaves audiences spellbound.

-In 2012 Yjastros became the company in residence at the University of New Mexico Dance Program.
-These two entities collaborate to host master artists from around the world through the UNM Guest Artist Line who construct choreographies, teach master classes, and continue to cultivate the living art of Flamenco in the United States.
+With support from the University of New Mexico, visiting master artists of flamenco and Danza Española from Spain have worked closely with Yjastros since the 2012 inception of the UNM Guest Artist Line. these master artists construct choreographies, teach classes, and continue to cultivate the living art of Flamenco in the United States.

 YJASTROS 34 - MARCH 15th & 16th, 2019 - National Hispanic Cultural Center